 If you read my blog the other day about Never Backwards … Always Forwards where I talked about how we try to constantly check ourselves and question what we are doing, why, and whether the pros outweigh the cons.
 This is a BIG con for me.

 I don’t want anyone reading this to feel sorry for me.
 That is not the point of this post.
-Apart from not having a social life, I do have a lot going for me, my kids and home keep me busy as well as my studies and this blog (which I love).
-I do actually have friends too, but they are all very far away so contact is maintained by email, facebook, texting, whastsapp etc.
+Apart from not having a social life, I do have a lot going for me.
+My kids and home keep me busy as well as my studies and this blog (which I love).
+I do actually have friends too, but they are all very far away.
+Contact is maintained by email, facebook, texting, Whatsapp etc.

-The point of this post is that just as there is pressure from society on almost all aspects of parenting, be it breastfeeding vs bottle feeding, or natural vs c-section, homeschool vs public school, the noise around being able to claim you are part of a mommy tribe is getting louder for me.
+The point of this post is that there is pressure from society on almost all aspects of parenting.
+Whether it be breastfeeding vs bottle feeding, or natural vs c-section, homeschool vs public school.
+Whatever it is, the noise around being able to claim you are part of a mom tribe is getting louder for me.

-Should I listen to it and frantically attempt to install myself into an existing group of friends even if they are not my first choice of people, or maybe I should run around trying to establish a new group of people handpicked by me?
+Should I listen to it and frantically attempt to install myself into an existing group of friends even if they are not my first choice of people?
+Just to be able to claim I have a mom tribe.
+Or maybe I should run around trying to establish a new group of people handpicked by me?
 Quite frankly I’d rather become a hermit and maintain my dignity and self-respect.
 I won’t turn myself inside out to claim an attachment that is forced.

 It’s frustrating.
 It’s upsetting.
 Most of all, it’s very lonely.
 But, we all make sacrifices, this is mine for now.

-Besides, wine tastes the same whether you drink it with friends, or with the cat.
+Besides, wine tastes the same whether you drink it with a mom tribe, or with the cat.
 At least I don’t have to share it with the cat!